hp35/elmagii/README.md

 ![The orientation of spin to form a magnetic polarization density.](lect-07/figs/magdensity.svg)

+The geometry used in calculating the equivalent volume and surface currents matching the (possibly inhomogeneous) general magnetization of a body.
+[!The geometry used in calculating the equivalent volume and surface currents matching the (possibly inhomogeneous) general magnetization of a body.](lect-07/figs/vectpot.svg)

+<i>Lecture 8 - The multipole expansion</i>: The orientation of spin to
+form a magnetic polarization density.
+![The orientation of spin to form a magnetic polarization density.](lect-07/figs/magdensity.svg)

 ## Copyright
 Copyright (C) 2024, Fredrik Jonsson, under GPL 3.0.